 Many entities are likely to be facing challenges in these uncertain times.
-External events such as natural disasters, geopolitical events and inflation continue to drive uncertainty across the globe.
+Geopolitical shifts, natural disasters, climate effects and inflationary pressures continue to drive uncertainty across the globe.

-Such uncertainty brings a variety of issues and risks for entities, including changes in consumer demand, disrupted supply chains, staff shortages, increasing interest rates, increased market volatility and changes to the way entities operate.
+Such uncertainty brings numerous issues and risks for entities, including shifts in consumer demand, disrupted supply chains, staff shortages and increased market volatility.
 It also creates the potential for additional accounting and disclosure implications.

-This guide does not illustrate the potential impacts of external events on the interim financial statements of the hypothetical entity.
+This guide does not illustrate the potential impacts of external events on the interim financial statements of the Group.

 Depending on the industry and economic environment in which an entity operates, there may be various external events that affect the recognition and measurement of its assets and liabilities, income and expenses.
-Also, as a consequence of these events, entities may be facing going concern difficulties due to liquidity pressures.
+As a consequence of these events, entities may be facing going concern difficulties due to liquidity pressures.
 The considerations that apply for management's going concern assessment and the related disclosures when preparing annual financial statements also apply for interim financial statements.

-Preparers should carefully evaluate and consider the impact of external events on their 2024 interim financial reporting and provide an update to relevant, entity-specific disclosures since the last annual reporting date.
+Preparers should carefully evaluate and consider the impact of external events on their 2025 interim financial reporting and provide an update to relevant, entity-specific disclosures since the last annual reporting date.
 Changes in circumstances may have made significant disclosures included in the previous annual financial statements less relevant.
 As such, preparers will need to consider providing additional supplementary disclosures in their interim financial statements.
 For example, entities may need to update and expand disclosures about liquidity - especially compared with what might have been included in previous annual or interim reports.

-For guidance, see our Financial reporting in uncertain times resource centre, and specifically the web article What is the impact of external events on interim financial statements?.
+For guidance, see our Uncertain times reporting hub and specifically the article What is the impact of external events on interim financial statements?